Our Stand with

 Dr. Mike Chaney, LPC, ACS (he/him) is a licensed counselor and an associate professor in the Department of Counseling at Oakland University.
 For the past 20+ years, his clinical and research interests have focused on LGBTQ+ issues, addiction, and social justice issues.
 As a member of the LGBTQ+ community, he is committed to giving back to and advocating for all members of our community.
 One of his philosophies is that personal growth and self-awareness should be a fun process.
 He has specialized training in adventure-based group counseling.
 He is a competitive runner and a dad of two spoiled pups.

-Mike will be co-facilitating the Thursday trans teen group.
+Mike facilitates the 4th Thursday virtual teen group.

 Amanda (she/her/hers) is a Clinical Mental Health Counseling Master’s student at Northwestern University.
 She believes that support groups and therapeutic experiences provide individuals with the opportunity to grow into the most authentic version of themselves.
 Amanda recognizes the importance of supporting and advocating for individuals in marginalized bodies and marginalized communities.
 Amanda trains under the supervision of Dr. Nicole Law, PsyD, LP., specializing in working with trans folks and trans teens.